cloud-gov/cg-site/content/docs/services/cloud-gov-identity-provider.md

 See [leveraging authentication]({{< relref "docs/apps/leveraging-authentication.md" >}}) for details.

+### Rotating credentials

+The identity provider service creates unique cloud.gov credentials for each service key.
+To rotate credentials associated with a service key, delete and recreate the service key.

 ### The broker in GitHub

 You can find the broker here: [https://github.com/cloudfoundry-community/uaa-credentials-broker](https://github.com/cloudfoundry-community/uaa-credentials-broker).